Covering $b$-Symbol Metric Codes and the Generalized Singleton Bound: The covering codes in the -symbol metric

-{\bf Proof.} Suppose that the first $k$ columns of one generator matrix are linear independent.
+{\bf Proof.} Suppose that the first $k$ columns of one generator matrix are linearly independent.
 Then for any given vector ${\bf y}$ in ${\bf F}_q^k$ there is a codeword ${\bf c}$ in ${\bf C}$ such that the first $k$ coordinates of ${\bf c}$ equal to ${\bf y}$.
-Therefore in each coset ${\bf y}+{\bf C}$ we can find a vector with first $k$ coordinates zero.
+Therefore in each coset ${\bf y}+{\bf C}$ we can find a vector with the first $k$ coordinates equal to zero.
 Then the smallest $b$-symbol weight in each coset is at most $n-k+b-1$.
-If the first $k$ columns of this linear code are not linear independent, suppose that columns at $i_1<i_2<\cdots<i_k$ are linear independent.
-We take a permutation $Perm$ transforming $i_1, \ldots, i_k$ to $n-k+1, \ldots, n$.
+If the first $k$ columns of this linear code are not linearly independent, suppose that the columns $i_1<i_2<\cdots<i_k$ are linearly independent.
+We take a permutation $s$ transforming $i_1, \ldots, i_k$ to $n-k+1, \ldots, n$.
 Then the conclusion follows immediately.\\